VonDoria/Test-With-Jest/README.md

     }, 500)
 }
 ```
->The timeout in the functions is to simulate a async api call
+>The timeout in the functions for simulate an async API call
 ---

 ## Tests examples